Bootstrapping non-unitary CFTs: The objective function

-where $N$ is the number of low lying states, $e(z, \bar{z})$ represents the contributions from primaries with $\Delta_i>\Delta_N$.\footnote{In practice, there will also be errors coming from the approximation for Virasoro blocks.} In the vicinity of the symmetric point $z{=}\bar{z}{=}\frac{1}{2}$, the function $G_{\Delta_k, s_k}^{\Delta_\phi}$ is exponentially suppressed for large conformal dimensions~\cite{Pappadopulo:2012jk}.
-Thus, we expect that for a large class of systems, if we consider points around the symmetric point, $e$ in eq.(\ref{crossing_eq_u}) can be approximately set to zero.
+where $e(z,\bar z)$ collects the contribution of omitted operators with $\Delta>\Delta_N$.\footnote{In practice there is also numerical error from the evaluation of Virasoro blocks.} Near the symmetric point $z=\bar z=\tfrac12$, the contribution of high-dimension operators is exponentially suppressed~\cite{Pappadopulo:2012jk}, so for sufficiently well-truncatable spectra the error term can be made small.